 More flexible, responsive facilities and management approaches can be used to ensure these benefits are not lost when people return to work through the following measures:

-- Hybrid working arrangements can be designed where people continue to work from home and come in for meetings or for 1 or 2 days a week.
+- Hybrid working arrangements can be designed where people continue to work from home and come in for meetings or for a defined number of days a week.

 - Flexible work hours could be arranged so the people can work ‘core-hours’ such as 10:00 – 14:00 and then arrive and leave earlier or later depending on what suited them.